 Working in Central London started the vicious circle of “commute-office-commute-tv” and I “forgot” how wonderful I had always felt in nature.
 Discovering holistic movement got me back on track.
 I transitioned from office roles to teaching indoor movement.
-Later I included outdoor movement at special events and retreats and my love of nature was rekindled.
-I discovered the emerging science of “Nature Therapy” proving the extraordinary and far-reaching wellbeing and healing effects of Nature on Humans (The Biophilia Effect), and have been exploring various nature based practices including Shinrin Yoku (Forest Bathing), Earthing, Wild Swimming and connecting with light, the elements, animals and plants.
+When I included outdoor movement at events and retreats my love of nature was rekindled.
+I discovered the growing science of “Nature Therapy” proving the extraordinary and far-reaching wellbeing and healing effects of Nature on Humans, and have been studying various nature connection practices including Shinrin Yoku (Forest Bathing), Earthing, Wild Swimming and connecting with light, the elements, animals and plants.
 I have been leading group events in nature since 2012.

-I am passionate about helping others experience extraordinary natural energy and joyful embodied wellbeing in harmony with nature is my heart’s calling.
+Helping others experience extraordinary natural energy and joyful embodied wellbeing in harmony with nature is my heart’s calling.